lewsid/dinkly/README.md

 Dinkly CLI Tools
 ================

 Generate all Dinkly datamodel files (*will not* overwrite existing custom classes).
+Use the '-s' option to use the appropriate schema.
 To insert model sql, use the '-i' option.

-	php tools/gen_models.php [-i]
+	php tools/gen_models.php -s=<schema name> [-i]

 Generate a single Dinkly datamodel file.
+Use the '-s' option to use the appropriate schema.
 To insert model sql, use the '-i' option.

-	php tools/gen_model.php -m=<model name> [-i]
+	php tools/gen_model.php -s=<schema name> -m=<model name> [-i]

 Generate a new Dinkly module.